 Uncovering hidden bugs and defects is just one aspect, acceptance testing aims to assess compliance, playing a crucial role in minimizing risks and saving costs in the long run.
 A study by IBM found that defects found post-production or after release can cost 15 times more to fix compared to errors resolved early in development.

-In this blog, we’ll dive into the what, why, and how of acceptance testing—breaking down its purpose, benefits, and best practices when performing it.
+In this blog, we’ll dive into the what, why, and how of acceptance testing—breaking down its purpose, benefits, and more.
 Whether you’re new to the concept or looking to refine your testing strategy, this guide will help you get a grasp of acceptance testing for smoother product releases.

 What is acceptance testing?